ReachableCEO/StartupStarterPackage/src/ProductPlan/Glossary-Standard-Terms.md

 ### Safety

-Users are not likely to accidentally produce an undesired result (e.g., delete data, or send a half-finished email).
+Users are not likely to accidentally produce an undesired result (./e.g., delete data, or send a half-finished email.md).

 ### Consistency and familiarity